auth0/docs/articles/tokens/refresh-token/current/index.md

 ## Restrictions on Refresh Token Usage

-You can only get a Refresh Token if you are implementing the [Authorization Code Flow](/flows/concepts/auth-code), [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce), [Resource Owner Password Grant](/api-auth/grant/password), or [Device Authorization Flow](/flows/concepts/device-auth).
+You can only get a Refresh Token if you are implementing the [Authorization Code Flow](/flows/concepts/auth-code), [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce), or [Resource Owner Password Grant](/api-auth/grant/password).

 A Single-Page Application (normally implementing [Implicit Flow](/flows/concepts/implicit)) should not ever receive a Refresh Token.
 A Refresh Token is essentially a user credential that allows a user to remain authenticated indefinitely.
 This sensitive information should be stored securely and *not* exposed client-side in a browser.